feiglab/ProteinStructureEmbedding/README.md

 	year = {2024},
 	doi = {10.1101/2024.12.10.627714},
 	publisher = {Cold Spring Harbor Laboratory},
-	abstract = {Machine learning has emerged as a promising approach for predicting molecular properties of proteins, as it addresses limitations of experimental and traditional computational methods.
-Here, we introduce GSnet, a graph neural network (GNN) trained to predict physicochemical and geometric properties including solvation free energies, diffusion constants, and hydrodynamic radii, based on three-dimensional protein structures.
-By leveraging transfer learning, pre-trained GSnet embeddings were adapted to predict solvent-accessible surface area (SASA) and residue-specific pKa values, achieving high accuracy and generalizability.
-Notably, GSnet outperformed existing protein embeddings for SASA prediction, and a locally charge-aware variant, aLCnet, approached the accuracy of simulation-based and empirical methods for pKa prediction.
-Our GNN framework demonstrated robustness across diverse datasets, including intrinsically disordered peptides, and scalability for high-throughput applications.
-These results highlight the potential of GNN-based embeddings and transfer learning to advance protein structure analysis, providing a foundation for integrating predictive models into proteome-wide studies and structural biology pipelines.Competing Interest StatementThe authors have declared no competing interest.}, URL = {https://www.biorxiv.org/content/early/2024/12/12/2024.12.10.627714},
+	URL = {https://www.biorxiv.org/content/early/2024/12/12/2024.12.10.627714},
 	eprint = {https://www.biorxiv.org/content/early/2024/12/12/2024.12.10.627714.full.pdf},
 	journal = {bioRxiv}